Luxor International

 From To Start

-LXR Luxor Cairo CAI Active »
+LXR Luxor Dammam DMM Active »

 The list of new routes is usually updated every third month.